 • Prepare the mushrooms.
 Melt the butter in the microwave in a large mixing bowl.
 Stir in the olive oil, garlic and then the mushrooms.
 Toss to coat the mushrooms in the garlic butter, then add salt and pepper if desired.

-• Scatter on a baking sheet and place in the oven for 20+ minutes, checking in after 20 and leaving them longer if desired.
+• Scatter on a baking sheet and place in the oven for 20 minutes, or until they are browned.

-• Add pesto to the pasta, and some cooking water if needed to smooth it out (this may be necessary with a homemade pesto, likely not with a jarred pesto).
+• Add the pesto to the pasta, and some cooking water if needed to smooth it out.

 • Add in the mushrooms and toss to combine.

-• Spoon into bowls and top with cheese, a squeeze of lemon juice and a dollop of ricotta if desired.
+• Spoon into bowls and top with any additional toppings you like: a dollop of soft cheese, a sprinkle of parmesan, or a squeeze of lemon juice.

 Notes

 Portions – I’ve called this three portions.
 Realistically, you’d either have two adult portions + leftovers for lunch the next day, or be able to divide between two adults and two children.
-It’s not quite four adult portions, though scaling up the pasta and pesto quantities a little would easily make it so.
+It’s not quite four adult portions, unless there is a side dish.
+And scaling up the pasta and pesto quantities a little would help it stretch.

 Nutritional information is based on a standard basil pesto.